ebeneliason/easy-pattern/README.md

    Example: `pattern = playdate.graphics.imagetable.new("images/myPattern") -- filename: "myPattern-table-8-8.png" or "myPattern.gif"`

-You can call the overloaded [`setPattern()` or `setBackgroundPattern()`](#pattern-functions) functions with any of these pattern types to change the pattern after it has been instantiated.
+You can call the overloaded [`setPattern()` or `setBackgroundPattern()`](#pattern-functions) functions with any of these pattern types to change the pattern after your `EasyPattern` has been instantiated.

 Default: `{ 0xF0, 0xF0, 0xF0, 0xF0, 0x0F, 0x0F, 0x0F, 0x0F }` (checkerboard)